mnylc/mnylc.github.io/_posts/jobs/2017-03-16-HEAD-RESOURCE-MANAGEMENT--NEW-YORK-UNIVERSITY-NEW-YORK-UNIVERSITY.markdown

 layout: post
 title:  "Head, Resource Management - New York University - New York University"
 date:   2017-03-16
 excerpt: "The New York University Libraries seek a collaborative and knowledgeable professional to serve as the Head of Resource Management, to lead a service-oriented department in the acquisition of research resources in all formats and oversee the quality control, upload, and maintenance of associated metadata.
-The successful candidate will combine demonstrated acquisitions, technical services and management experience with knowledge of standards and practices for the acquiring, processing, and cataloging of resources in all formats in an academic library setting."
+The successful candidate will combine demonstrated..."
 tag: job
 ---